chari00/chari00/README.md

 <a name="top"></a>

 Hi, I’m Chari.
-A junior web developer specializing in creating responsive and user-friendly websites.
+A junior full stack web developer specializing in creating responsive and user-friendly websites.

 ## My projects 👩‍💻